Himarë and the Quiet Side of the Albanian Riviera

 Exploring Wadi Rum: Desert Adventures and Night Skies

 The stars were the reason why I travelled to the Wadi Rum Desert in Jordan.
-The pristine skies, devoid of light pollution, aside from the occasional plane flying across the Middle Eastern sky, lent themselves perfectly to an opportunity to stare endlessly up at the heavens, in wonder at the sheer, infinite vastness of the…
+The pristine skies, devoid of light pollution, aside from the occasional plane flying across the…

 Stillness Below The Storm: Diving in Jordan’s Red Sea